statamic/docs/content/collections/docs/live-preview.md

     url: /blog
 ```

-You may use entry's variables in the URL, just like defining a route.
+You may use the entry's variables in the URL, just like defining a route.

 If you don't define any targets, it will use the entry's URL.